avaframe/AvaFrame/docs/moduleCom1DFA.rst

   - set the flag 'relThFromShp' to False
   - set the flag 'relThFromFile' to True
-  - save a raster file with info on release thickness as .asc file in ``Inputs/RELTH`` the number of rows and columns must match the DEM raster with desired meshCellSize
+  - save a raster file with info on release thickness as raster file in ``Inputs/RELTH`` the number of rows and columns must match the DEM raster with desired meshCellSize